 Do puppies and adult dogs have different nutritional needs?

 It’s less about the content of the food, and more about the amount.
 Puppies will need more protein, fat and micronutrients than adult dogs, Patton says, because they need to gain weight.
-But that can be accomplished by increasing the volume of the food.
+That can be accomplished by increasing the volume of the food.
 Most puppies need twice as many calories per pound of body weight as an adult dog, Patton explains.

 According to the National Research Council of the National Academies, at least 28 percent of your puppy's food should be protein, while at least 18 percent of an adult dog’s food should be protein.
 Another way to look at it: a 10-pound puppy who is estimated to grow to about 33 pounds needs about 990 calories daily.
 About 53 grams should be protein, and there should be 21 grams of fat, according to the council.